KerbeStomp/KerbeStomp/README.md

-# Hi, I'm Jacob
+# 👋🏽 Hi, I'm Jacob!

-## About Me
+## 😼 About Me

-💻 Currently studying C.
+Currently studying differential equations + linear algebra.

-🚀 Proficient in:
+Proficient in:
-- **Languages**: C++, x86_64 Assembly
+- **Languages**: Bash, C, C++, x86_64 Assembly
 - **Tools**: Vim, Git

-## Projects
+## 🚀 Projects

 ### CBST Final Project
-- [x] A Binary Search Tree project I worked on for my data structures class.
+- [x] A Binary Search Tree project created for my data structures class.

 ### Custom Arch Linux Installation
 - [x] A bash script that automates the setup of Arch Linux, including:
+  - Networking setup
   - Automated partitioning
+  - Package installation
-- Networking setup
+  - GRUB bootloader
-- Custom packages installed

 ### Hyprland Theme
-- [ ] A Hyprland theme based on the game NieR: Automata
+- [ ] Custom Hyperland theme with AGS widgets
-- All code used is based on flick0's dotfiles from the hyprland-yorha branch

-## Skills
+## 🖥️ Skills

-- **Bash Scripting**: Learning bash along the way as I work on an Arch project; It's such a fresh experience.
+- **Bash Scripting**: Learned bash syntax from creating a custom Arch installer.
+It was an interesting experience.
-- **Assembly Language**: Finished up a class on x86_64 assembly; Learned about syscalls, functions, structures, and bootloader code.
+- **Assembly Language**: Finished a class on x86_64 assembly.
+I learned about syscalls, functions, structures, and bootloader code.
-- **C++**: Took classes on C++ programming and data structures; Experienced with pointers, trees, memory management, and objects.
+- **C++**: Took classes on C++ and data structures.
+Experienced with pointers, trees, memory management, and objects.

-## Hobbies
+## 🎮 Hobbies

-🎮 In my free time, I enjoy:
+In my free time, I enjoy:
-- **Spending time with my cats**
+- **Spending time with my cat**
 - **Playing games I buy on sale**
-- **Watching random informative videos**
+- **Indulding in spontaneous interests**

 <!---
 KerbeStomp/KerbeStomp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.